parthgarg1974/Subway-Surfers/README.md

  - Variant Colours for Objects
  - Use of Textures and Shaders
  - Ambient Lighting and Flashing Effects
- - Police Officer and Dog created for the feel of chase
+ - Police Officer and Dog created for the feel of chasing